Dan Arnold Hiking

 Kjos

-My favorite hike in Skaftafell was through the Morsardalur Valley to the remote Kjos Valley (17.5 miles return, 1000ft elevation gain).
+My favorite hike in Skaftafell was through the Morsardalur Valley and Kjos Valley (17.5 miles return, 1000ft elevation gain).
 Backcountry camping is allowed in the Kjos Valley

 Kos Valley hike in Skaftafell National park